sybrew/the-seo-framework/readme.txt

 			* `the_seo_framework_social_settings_tabs`
 			* `the_seo_framework_title_settings_tabs`
 		* `the_seo_framework_inpost_settings_tabs`, the second parameter is deprecated, and henceforth yields `null`.
+		* `the_seo_framework_bother_me_desc_length`
+			1. Now moved to the SEO Bar callers, and now only runs once per session.
+			1. The entered and default length is now counted as minimum, instead of minimum minus one.
 	* **Fixed:**
 		* `the_seo_framework_title_from_generation`, now works for:
 			1. the homepage title in the admin screens.